 Named after the founding leader and eternal President Kim Il Sung, it was completed in August 1954 as the country began to build itself after being largely devastated by the Korean War which ravaged the nation from 1950 to 1953.

 It square can hold up to 100,000 people and is paved with granite titles.
 Lined perfectly in both north-south and east-west directions are white spots painted on the ground.
 This is how infantry and performers keep in absolute perfect order during the military parades with thousands of people.

 From the middle of the square, you have great views to both the front and back.
 Looking out towards the river you have great views of the Taedong River with the the Juche Tower standing tall on the other side.
 Towards the front side, you have the impressive Grand People’s Study House building completing the backdrop to the square.

 Kim Il Sung square is a must-visit attraction for anyone visiting Pyongyang.
 Together with its impressive surroundings, it won’t disappoint.

 Located just a short walk away is the Foreign Language Book Store, where you can find many DPRK publications translated into multiple languages.
 To the left and right side of the square, you will find the Korean National Art Gallery, as well as the Korean Central History Museum.

-Korean National Art Gallery –
+Korean National Art Gallery

-Korean Central History Museum –
+Korean Central History Museum

-- 19 rooms in which hold collections of more than 100,000 relics and materials from the primitive society to the modern age.
+The Korean Central History Museum opened in 1945 with a total floor space of 10,000 square meters.
+It includes 19 rooms in which hold collections of more than 100,000 relics and materials from the primitive society to the modern age.